xgui17/CSE151A/README.md

 The model training involved preparing the dataset, defining the architecture with dense layers, and selecting activation functions and optimizers.
 The use of Keras Tuner facilitated the fine-tuning of hyperparameters.
 We employed techniques like k-fold cross-validation to ensure that the model's performance was robust across different subsets of data.

 ### Results
 The trained neural network, optimized through random search and early stopping, demonstrated a high level of accuracy.
-The hyperparameter tuning concluded with an optimal set of parameters, including a learning rate of 0.001, 32 nodes per layer, ReLU activation function, and the Adam optimizer, which helped in achieving low mean squared errors (MSE) on both training and testing sets.
+The hyperparameter tuning concluded with an optimal set of parameters, including:
+- Learning rate: 0.001
+- Number of nodes per layer: 32
+- Activation Function: ReLU activation function
+- Optimizer: Adam optimizer
+And we got the result:
+- Mean squared error Testing (MSE): about 0.202
+- Mean Squared Error Training (MSE): about 0.193

 <p align="center">
   <img src="assets/model3_fitting_graph.png" width="50%" height="50%">